Your toddler is 2 years old. Happy birthday!

 How tall is the average 2-year-old?
-Average height for a 24-month-old is 33.5 inches for girls and 34.2 inches for boys.
+Average height for a 24-month-old baby is 33.5 inches for girls and 34.2 inches for boys.

-• Teething.
+- Teething.
 A toddler's upper second molars tend to poke through around the second birthday, causing some teething discomfort.

+Have you noticed that your 24-month-old baby is full of ever-changing opinions?
+This can cause joyful behavior that makes you giggle, or more frustrating behaviors that test your patience.
 Now that your child is officially 24 months old, here’s advice on how to deal with new toddler behaviors:

 Most 24-month-olds need around 11 to 12 hours of nighttime sleep, plus a nap of about 1.5 to 3 hours, for a total of about 13 to 14 hours of sleep per day.